ayashalata/Create-Your-Own-Image-Classifier/README.md

 in your terminal window.

 You should be able to see the corresponding predictions probabilities with their label names according to the number of classes you've wrote in `top_k`, and in the last the application will print the best prediction of the flower, which eventually its actual name.

+OR

+just type `predict.py` and  will run the saved model with 5 top classes for orange dahlia flower by default.